adinapoli/lambdacon-2015/slides/slides.md

 ## The Manchester era

+&nbsp;

 \centerline{\includegraphics[width=200px]{images/cake_mill.jpg}}

 \note {
-When in Manchester, I was writing Scala for living
+When in Manchester, I was writing Scala for living but kept spending my gloomy Mancunians evenings writing Haskell, the language I wanted to use.
 }

 ------------------

-## The Manchester era (contd.)

-To be filled.
+&nbsp;

+\centerline{\includegraphics[width=300px]{images/smatters.png}}

 \note {
 Talk about the Manchester period.
 Don't descend into personal stuff.